“Inclusion is not simply about physical proximity. It is about intentionally planning for the success of all students.” – Tim Villegas

 In order to achieve this, it is recommended that schools engage in a process of gathering qualitative data about their students.
 This can be done through the use of One Page Profiles.
 One Page Profiles capture student-centred, autonomous responses about them as learners.
 They provide insight into a student’s strengths, interests and motivators, and what practices and strategies serve them best.
 More information on One Page Profiles can be found here.
 An example of a One Page Profile is provided below.

 For students with disability, it may be appropriate to engage in deeper consultation about the specific adjustments and supports that they require.
 Recommendations on how to go about this have been provided in the Planning for Personalised Learning and Support: A National Resource Based on the Disability Standards for Education 2005 .
+More information on Personalised Planning and consultation can be accessed here.

 Student Support Services Team: